Eileen Morrow

 Clinical Academic Orthotist

 As an NIHR Doctoral Clinical Academic Fellow at the University of Oxford, Eileen is in the final stages of her DPhil, which focuses on prioritising outcomes for children undergoing elective lower limb orthopaedic surgery.
 Her work brings together children and families, clinicians, researchers and policymakers to identify priorities for care and research.
-She also leads studies in paediatric orthopaedics, including work on the management of idiopathic toe walking and methodological research to improve clinical trial design.
+She also leads studies in paediatric orthopaedics, including work on idiopathic toe walking and methodological research to improve clinical trial design.

-She lectures on research and clinical governance at the University of Salford and regularly peer reviews for journals including Prosthetics and Orthotics International and Gait & Posture.
+She is a member of the International Society of Prosthetics and Orthotics (ISPO) and the British Society for Children's Orthopaedic Surgery (BSCOS), guest lectures on research and clinical governance at the University of Salford, and regularly peer reviews for journals including Prosthetics and Orthotics International and Gait & Posture.
+She has twice been shortlisted for the Advancing Healthcare Awards for her contributions to research and innovation in prosthetics and orthotics.

-Recent publications
+Key publications

 Threat of imposter participants in health research.